zquestz/throttled/README.txt

 This is a small app to provide bandwidth shaping to Mac OS X and FreeBSD.
 If you use Mac OS X and want a GUI version then check out http://intrarts.com/throttled.html

+For more information visit http://intrarts.com/throttledcli.html or view the official throttled github repo at http://github.com/zquestz/throttled

 usage: ./throttled [-Thv] -s speed -r rule [-i increment] [-d port] [-w weight] -s speed        Max speed in bytes/second (required) -r rule         IPFW rule number to remove when quit (required)